 There are plenty of hostels and other accommodation options scattered throughout the countries, the train and bus systems are super easy to figure out, and there really is no limit on all the things you can do and see.

 While there, visit the Guinness Storehouse in Dublin, listen to some traditional music in Galway, take a political history tour in Belfast, visit one of Scotland’s many lakes or castles, stroll around Cosmopolitan London, and visit the quaint towns of the English countryside.

 When to Backpack Europe

 While the warmer months are more popular, it is possible to go backpacking in Europe year-round.

 When deciding when to go to Europe, remember that each season has its advantages and disadvantages.

 So let’s break down what it is like backpacking Europe in each of the four seasons:

 Backpacking Europe in Winter

-There are so many perks to backpacking Europe in Winter, as not only do plenty of destinations turn into Winter wonderlands, prices tend to drop and there are a lot of great festivals going on.
+There are so many perks to backpacking Europe in Winter, as not only do plenty of destinations turn into Winter Wonderlands, prices tend to drop and there are a lot of great festivals.